 - Eat healthy foods to support your immune system.
 The healthiest food includes whole grains, lean proteins, vegetables, and fruits.
 Make half of your plate fruits and vegetables — focus on whole fruits and vary your veggies.
 Make half your grains whole grains.
 Use low-fat or fat-free milk or yogurt.
 Vary your protein routine.
 Drink and eat less salt, saturated fats, trans fats, and added sugars.
 For additional information or recipes, visit www.choosemyplate.gov.
 If you need help getting food during this time, visit www.hungerfreecolorado.org/covid-19 or call the Food Resource Hotline (855-855-4626).

-- Exercise, but be careful about exposure.
+- Exercise, but be careful about COVID-19 exposure.
 Regular physical activity benefits both the body and mind.
 It can reduce high blood pressure, help manage weight and reduce the risk of heart disease, stroke, type 2 diabetes, and various cancers.
 It improves bone and muscle strength and increases balance, flexibility and fitness.
-Regular physical activity also decreases stress and anxiety, improves mental health and can reduce the risk of depression, cognitive decline and delay the onset of dementia.
+Regular physical activity also decreases stress and anxiety, improves mental health, and can reduce the risk of depression, cognitive decline and delay the onset of dementia.
 Exercise improves overall feelings of well-being.
 Find creative ways to exercise while maintaining social distancing and proper hygiene measures.
 Always check with your doctor before making changes to your exercise routine if you have a medical condition.

-- Staying active in and around the home:
+- Stay active in and around the home:

 - Set up a routine to be active every day by planning a physical activity or exercise break, by joining an online class, or by setting a time to be active online with your friends or colleagues.